CAFDataProcessing/worker-languagedetection/README.md

 ### language-detection-cld2
 An implementation of the [language-detection](language-detection) api which wraps the Compact Language Detector 2 library.
 It can be found in [language-detection-cld2](language-detection-cld2).

+## Feature Testing
+The testing for the Language Detection Worker is defined in [testcases](testcases).